-MATH 127 - Business Statistics Credit Hours: 3
+MATH 127-Business Statistics Credit Hours: 3

-Prerequisites: CAPP 125 and MATH 114 with grades of C or higher or equivalent placement score.
+Prerequisites: CAPP 125 with a grade of C or higher and MATH 114 with a grade of C or higher or equivalent placement score.
 Emphasizes data analysis, data production and statistical inference.
 Topics include descriptive statistics, probability, normal distributions, sampling, the central limit theorem, confidence intervals, and hypothesis testing.
 Correlation and regression will be discussed time permitting.

-MATH 130 - Calculus and Analytic Geometry I Credit Hours: 5
+MATH 130-Calculus and Analytic Geometry I Credit Hours: 5